Ready for a gay Girona tour?

 You will reach the Cathedral of Saint Mary, the landmark of the City, climbing 90 impressive stairs.
 The building is an amazing example of a Catalan Gothic style.

 The walls of the City are another popular sight.
 They are an impressive construction built by the Roman and nowadays absorbed by the city.
 From there you can enjoy a great view of the city center and all the countryside.

 Next to the cathedral, the former Palau Episcopal is nowadays an interesting Museum specializing in Religious art.

 Girona is a must-see for Game of Thrones fans, as season 6 was shot here.

 Girona is a foodie destination, and it’s very difficult to recommend just a few places.
 New good restaurants are opening every year and you can always try new experiences.

-Always good and well-priced, Bionbo Café Gastrobar is another excellent choice, with a creative combination of flavours.
+Always good and well-priced, Bionbo Café Gastrobar is another excellent choice, with a creative combination of flavors.
 The chef, Xavier Aguado mostly uses seasonal and local products, coming from surrounding organic farms.
 The food is brilliant and the staff is very friendly.
 It is highly recommended.
-It’s better to book in advance, as the place is so popular and there is just a few tables.
+It’s better to book in advance, as the place is so popular and there are just a few tables.

-First quality local products for a very reasonable prices and with an incredible presentation.
+First quality local products for a very reasonable price and with an incredible presentation.
 Excellent service.
 Placed next to the Museum of the Jews and just 100 meters of the cathedral of Girona.

 What about gay life in Girona?

 Here the smile is never lacking.
-Every specific date organises a thematic holiday worth celebrating.
+Every specific date organizes a thematic holiday worth celebrating.
 This is definitively a small place with a great environment.